 Equipping power generation plants and consumers with intelligent metering systems and thus also with smart meter gateways (SMGW) is a central building block for a climate-neutral energy system.
 Functionalities of smart metering systems, such as the transmission of real-time data and control signals, are necessary to ensure reliable grid integration of volatile, renewable energy generation while consumption patterns are changing at the same time, e.g., through electromobility, storage or heat pumps.

 The SMGW rollout in Germany has progressed only slowly so far and thus does not meet the requirements of a largely climate-neutral energy system.
-On 2022-12-09, the German Federal Ministry of Economics and Climate Protection (BMWK) therefore published a draft bill to restart the digitization of the energy transition (GNDEW), which entails some amendments to the Metering Point Operation Act (MsbG).
-On 2023-01-11, a revised draft law was approved by the federal cabinet.
+On 2023-04-20, the German Bundestag therefore accepted a bill to restart the digitization of the energy transition (GNDEW), which entails some amendments to the Metering Point Operation Act (MsbG).
 This development provides an opportunity to supplement existing FfE website articles and publications on smart metering systems (links under “More Information”) with current developments relating to the SMGW rollout.

 Status of Smart Meter Rollout in Germany and Europe